Sara Burchfiel, LMFT

 Newport Beach, CA

-I welcome clients of all identities, backgrounds, and body sizes, and I’m intentional about creating a space where you don’t have to edit, hide, or shrink parts of yourself to be here.
+I welcome clients from all backgrounds and walks of life, including people of all identities, neurotypes, faiths, and body sizes.
+I'm intentional about creating a space where you can show up as your full self—without needing to edit, hide, or shrink parts of who you are.

-Our work is shaped around you — your history, relationships, nervous system, and what healing looks like in your life.
-Together, we look beneath the surface to understand what your symptoms and patterns may be trying to communicate, moving at a pace that feels supportive and attuned as insight, self-trust, and meaningful change begin to take shape.
+Therapy is shaped around you—your history, relationships, nervous system, and what healing looks like in your life.
+Together, we'll look beneath the surface to understand what your symptoms and patterns may be trying to communicate.
+Moving at a pace that feels supportive and attuned, we'll cultivate greater insight, self-trust, and meaningful change.

 ✦ Eating disorders, disordered eating, and healing your relationship with food

-✦ Anxiety, trauma, and patterns that keep you feeling stuck
+✦ Anxiety, trauma, depression, and the patterns that keep you feeling stuck

 Send a message or schedule a free 20-minute consultation.
-A chance to connect, ask questions, and see if it feels like the right fit.
+This is a chance to connect, ask questions, and see if we might be a good fit.

-Your first session is a space to share what's been weighing on you.
-We’ll move at your pace, with curiosity, care, and without judgment.
+Your first session is a place to share what’s been weighing on you and begin making sense of what brought you to therapy.
+We’ll move at your pace, with curiosity, care, and compassion.

-Over time, we begin to understand the patterns beneath the surface, rebuild self-trust, and create more space for the life you want to live.
+Over time, we’ll explore the patterns that have shaped your experiences, strengthen your sense of self-trust, and create more space for the life you want to live.

 I invite you to reach out for a brief consultation call where you can share what’s bringing you in, ask any questions, and get a sense of me and how I work.